Interview with SEO Hobby Expert, Digital Nomad and Explorer: Living in Sao Paulo Brazil

 What’s the social scene like for meeting people in Sao Paulo?

-There are foreigner groups on Facebook and social meetups where you can connect with locals and expats.
-I joined some groups to ask questions and get recommendations.
-But my main way of meeting people was through dating apps.
+There are groups for people from other countries on Facebook and social meetups.
+You can use them to talk to locals and expats.
+I joined a few groups to ask questions and get some good ideas.
+But my main way to meet people was by using dating apps.

 Would you say Sao Paulo is a good city for socializing?